 - Quality as Reliability

-Is the Blue Ocean process more for startups or established organizations?
+Is the Blue Ocean process more for startups or established companies?

 Whether you are a cash-strapped start-up, non-profit, a large, established company, or a government organization with bureaucratic obstacles, the process for making the blue ocean shift is the same.